JustinMShea/ExpectedReturns/README.md

-# gsoc-2020-Expected-Returns-Ilmanen
+# GSoC-2020-Expected-Returns-Ilmanen

 ## Background
-[ARPM](https://www.arpm.co) is an education firm founded in 2010 by Attilio Meucci.
-ARPM teaches the [ARPM Bootcamp](https://www.arpm.co/bootcamp/), a 6-day, 500+ people onsite (NYC)/online course and networking experience which consolidates portfolio managers’ and risk managers’ expertise into a rigorous quantitative framework.
-Over the past years, ARPM has built the [ARPM Lab](https://www.arpm.co/lab/), an online e-learning platform that contains theory, case studies, simulation clips, toy examples, summary slides, video lectures,  code (Python/MATLAB), documentation, exercises, and more.

-The goal for this project is to convert the Python functions currently in the ARPM Lab into R, with particular attention to two parts:
+[Expected Returns: _An Investors Guide to Harvesting Market Rewards_](https://www.wiley.com/en-us/Expected+Returns%3A+An+Investor%27s+Guide+to+Harvesting+Market+Rewards-p-9781119990727) by [Antti Ilmanen](https://www.aqr.com/About-Us/OurFirm/Antti-Ilmanen) is one of the best investment references written this century.

+From the Description;

+> This comprehensive reference delivers a toolkit for harvesting market rewards from a wide range of investments.
+Written by a world-renowned industry expert, the reference discusses how to forecast returns under different parameters.
+Expected returns of major asset classes, investment strategies, and the effects of underlying risk factors such as growth, inflation, liquidity, and different risk perspectives, are also explained.
+Judging expected returns requires balancing historical returns with both theoretical considerations and current market conditions.
+Expected Returns provides extensive empirical evidence, surveys of risk-based and behavioral theories, and practical insights.

+Our goal is to reproducing key sections of the text and create a complimentary `R` package to the text.

+Particular attention paid to two parts:

 * The “Checklist” (10-step approach for integrated quantitative risk and portfolio management)
-* Factor Models and Learning (Multivariate statistics and machine learning for finance)
+* Factor Models and Statistical Learning (Multivariate statistics and machine learning for finance)

 Students engaged in this project will obtain a deep understanding of
 i) Data science for finance
-ii) Quantitative risk management iii) Quantitative portfolio management across asset management, insurance, and banking.
+ii) Quantitative risk management iii) Quantitative portfolio management across asset management

 ## Related work

-This project takes its inspiration from previous GSoC projects in 2012, 2013 and 2014, as well as the new interactive [ARPM Lab](https://www.arpm.co/lab/).

-Meucci's innovations include Entropy Pooling (technique for fully flexible portfolio construction), Factors on Demand (on-the-fly factor model for optimal hedging), Effective Number of Bets (entropy-eigenvalue statistic for diversification management), Fully Flexible Probabilities (technique for on-the-fly stress-test and estimation without re-pricing), and Copula-Marginal Algorithm (algorithm to generate panic copulas).

-The development version of the functions backing the [ARPM Lab](https://www.arpm.co/lab/) scripts is available at https://github.com/R-Finance/Meucci.
+(Potential papers, and chapters listed here)

 We envision the following steps for this project:

-* Familiarization with the theory of a topic
+* Familiarization with the text
 * Work with the GSoC mentor(s) to lay out the script for that topic
-* Write core script functions, which will then be used on the ARPM Lab
+* Gather data related to the project, which your GSoC mentors can access
+* Write scripts using existing packages and custom functions if needed
+* Develop this work using best practices in creating `R` packages.
-* Complete minimal documentation
+* Complete minimal documentation using Roxygen2 & R markdown.

-The project will be developed with https://www.rstudio.com/ and stored on https://github.com.
-In order to efficiently manage the development of the package, the various tasks and deadlines will be managed via https://asana.com/.
+The project will be developed on https://github.com.
+In order to efficiently manage the development of the package, the various tasks and deadlines will be managed here.

 ## Mentors

-Erol Biceroglu, Prof. Brian Peterson, Prof. Dr. David Ardia, and Prof. Dr. Attilio Meucci.
+Prof. Justin M. Shea, Prof. Brian Peterson, Peter Carl, and Erol Biceroglu.

 ## Tests